BLSQ/openhexa-notebooks/jupyter/sample_files/legacy/README.md

 backed up on a regular basis.
 If you experience any problem related to bucket access, please restart the Jupyter Server, by going to File -> Logout, then clicking on "restart", then "start the server".

-**Using Cloud Storage is the recommended way to store code or data in OpenHexa.**
+**Using Cloud Storage is the recommended way to store code or data in OpenHEXA.**

 **Pro tip**: you can copy the path to an existing file in this bucket by right-clicking on it and selecting the "Copy path" menu item.